 Last, but not least, the issue of ageism and how completely disrespectful society is to those who are of an elderly status….even the Queen of England.
 Her her son wanted her declared insane over her friendship with Abdul that lasted for the final 15 days of her life.

 Dame Judi Dench is simply brilliant as Queen Victoria.
 Dench layers Victoria with such humanistic complexity that you can’t help but wish the Queen was alive today to hang out with you and your squad!

-That speech where she reads the entire staff for wanting her to sign a power of attorney declaring her insane, due to lack of understanding of her and Abdul’s relationship will surely clinch another Oscar nod for this amazingly, versatile actress.
+That speech where she reads the entire staff for wanting her to sign a power of attorney declaring the Queen insane, due to lack of understanding of her relationship with Abdul, will surely clinch another Oscar nod for this amazingly, versatile actress.
 Dame Judi Dench is a class act every time she hits the silver screen.

 Among the attendees were Rotten Tomatoes’ Grae Drake, Innovation Nation’s (CBS) Albert Lawrence, Designer and fashion influencer Joe Zee, Maria Conchita-Alonso, Actresses Jacqueline Bissett, Tovah Feldshuh and yours truly…here is a little sneak peek into what I experienced.
 You can see my tiny little head behind Dame Judi in the group photo…but don’t strain your eyes looking…LOL

 Victoria and Abdul can be seen EVERYWHERE- produced by Focus Features.